MarkMdvn/MarkMdvn/README.md

 <p>
 <br>
-Full-stack developer specializing in AI development and system architecture on AWS.
-Love investigating how everything works because nowadays the world is digital and knowledge is power.
-Continuously learning to engineer cool software and develop web applications.
-Interested in my work?
-Visit my website; you won't regret it.
+Full-stack architect specializing in AI-driven applications and scalable AWS infrastructure.
+I'm driven by the fact that our world is becoming irreversibly digital.
+To me, knowledge of these systems is power—the power to architect real-world change directly from my keyboard.

+Curious to see my work?
+Visit my website.
+You won't regret it.
 </p>
 <br>
    <p align="left">